Will be available soon.

 10.2 This entails that the Data Processor shall, insofar as this is possible, assist the Data Controller in the Data Controller’s compliance with:

-- the right to be informed when collecting personal data from the data subject
+- The right to be informed when collecting personal data from the data subject

-- the right to be informed when personal data have not been obtained from the data subject
+- The right to be informed when personal data have not been obtained from the datasubject

-- the right of access by the data subject
+- The right of access by the data subject

 - the right to rectification